alandsilva26/Pattern/Compilers.md

  Then Repeat and add '''C:\msys64\ming32\bin''' in this order

  Now you are good to go
- Type '''gcc -v ''' in your cmd and you will be greeted with something like this
+ Type'''gcc -v ''' in your cmd and you will be greeted with something like this
  '''
  Microsoft Windows [Version 10.0.17134.523]
 (c) 2018 Microsoft Corporation.
 All rights reserved.